-For cases which began before 1st October 2012 the court will pay most if not all your legal fees.
+For cases which began before 1st October 2012 the court would pay most if not all your legal fees.

 A: Yes.
 If you fail to stop, it is an offence.
 You must also produce your driving licence, insurance and MOT certificate on request and give your date of birth.
 If you don’t have them with you, you will be given 7 days.
 Failure to produce is an offence.
 If you cannot prove you have insurance or a driving licence, the police can seize your vehicle in certain circumstances.

 A: Many motoring offence prosecutions, such as speeding and no insurance, are now commenced by a Single Justice Procedure Notice, instead of Summons.

 If you do not respond within 21 days of the posting date printed on the Notice, the case can be heard without you.
 You may then be convicted and sentenced in your absence by a single Magistrate, without a formal hearing.

 If you plead guilty under the Single Justice Procedure, a Magistrate will sentence you in your absence, without a formal Court hearing, but you can make written representations.

 The Magistrate may decide that you must attend Court, for example if you are at risk of disqualification.
 In that case, you will be given a date when you need to attend.

 If you want to plead guilty in Court, you can ask for a hearing and will be given a date to attend.